DonatasVindzigalskis/live-coding/README.md

 ### 1. Create Order Entity

 Create the `src/entity/order.ts` entity to represent an order.
 Refer to the TypeORM [docs](https://typeorm.io/relations) to implement this entity.
 A migration will be required to create the table; use [these docs](https://typeorm.io/migrations) as a reference.
-The entity should have the following fields: `id, amount_total, customer_id`.
+The entity should have the following fields: `id, amount_total, created_at, customer_id`.

 ### 2. Implement Order Creation Endpoint